Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 folder, simply rerun `DownloadPsychtoolbox` to install a fresh copy of Psychtoolbox.

-*If everything else fails, contact the Psychtoolbox [forum][forum] with a description of what you tried.*
+[If you need timely expert support in resolving download or installation issues, we also offer paid priority support under this link.][priority-support] *If everything else fails, contact the Psychtoolbox [forum][forum] with a description of what you tried.*